dantegates/dantegates.github.io/_posts/2019-01-19-active-learning-and-deep-probabalistic-ensembles.md

 Since NVIDIA paper is pretty short and self explanitory so I'll only cover the details necessary to grok the code below.

-The key is to train an ensemble of neural networks, of existing architectures such as [ResNet](https://arxiv.org/pdf/1512.03385.pdf), together with a single loss function that causes the ensemble to approximate samples from the posterior in \eqref{eq:posterior}.
+The key idea the author's introduce is a loss function that allows us to learn an ensemble of deep neural networks so that the ensemble itself approximates samples from the posterior in \eqref{eq:posterior}.

 To derive the objective, the authors begin by defining the usual objective in variational inference